pingcap/docs-tidb-operator/en/enable-tls-between-components.md

 > **Note:**
 >
-> Currently, you can set only one value for the `cert-allowed-cn` configuration item for the PD.
+> Currently, you can set only one value for the `cert-allowed-cn` configuration item of PD.

 In this step, you need to perform the following operations: